mafredri/openbttn/README.md

-# Open bttn firmware
+# OpenBttn

-This is custom firmware for bt.tns that avoids communicating with the official bt.tn server.
+OpenBttn is a custom open source firmware for [bt.tn](https://bt.tn) buttons.
+This firmware does not communicate with the official bt.tn servers and contains some features not available in the original firmware.
 It's written using the [libopencm3](https://github.com/libopencm3/libopencm3) firmware library for ARM Cortex-M3 microcontrollers.

 This firmware is in no way associated with The Button Corporation Ltd.

 Installing this firmware will most likely void your warranty.

 ## Gettings started

+### Building

 Install the [GNU ARM Embedded Toolchain](https://launchpad.net/gcc-arm-embedded/+download):